paulxiep/portfolio/simple_machine_learning_deployments/README.md

 Will require ```.env``` file with corresponding keys to run

+### Disclaimer

+While there were attempts to ensure compatibilities across platforms, the main code was only tested on Windows.

 ### Methods

 1. Streamlit: Simple, easy to use, web application tool suitable for small data application.